Golf Tutorials

 The Cons: "Okay, What's the Catch?"

 • Inconsistent Performance: This is my biggest gripe as a coach.
-Because of the lower-grade materials and lack of technology, the performance is wildly inconsistent. mishits are punished far to an incredibly severe degree degree with massive amounts of distance loss.
+Because of the lower-grade materials and lack of technology, the performance is wildly inconsistent.
+Mishits are punished to an incredibly severe degree with massive amounts of distance loss.
 Even what feels like a good swing might result in one 7-iron shot flying 150 yards and the next going 135.
 This inconsistency makes it impossible to develop confidence, trust your yardages, or diagnose your swing flaws.
 Is it you, or the club?
 With clones, you can never be sure.

 Who Should (and Absolutely Shouldn't) Consider Clone Golf Clubs?